 2. The Hunt (2015)

 Another nature documentary by BBC, this time about the hunting instincts of the wild and the typical predator vs. prey battle that ensues in the wilderness, ‘The Hunt’ highlights the fine ecological balance that once used to exist despite the usual “survival of the fittest” narrative when humans came in, evolved and ready, and the balance went into the drain.
 Also, it captures in great detail the way the predators hunt their prey in the wild and how the preys are evolving in their own ways to ward off any predators.
 The beauty of the documentary is that it is as informative as it is thrilling – a rare feat for a documentary feature.

 Read More: Best Feel Good Movies on Netflix

 1. Planet Earth (2006)

-And now to the most elaborate, immersive and vivid experience as far as the documentary is concerned, ‘Planet Earth’ is also attributed to be the most successful documentary of all time – commercially and critically.
-Released in 2006, the documentary features varied geographical wonders, the poles, the mountains, the oceans, caves, plains, jungles, forests to name a few and is a visual wonder.
-Not to mention the effort that went into its production, the series also received multiple awards and honours, most notably from Emmy, Royal Television Society and Peabody Awards.
-Unmissable and mind-blowing.
+And now to the most elaborate, immersive and vivid experience as far as documentaries are concerned.
+‘Planet Earth’ is considered to be the most successful documentary of all time, commercially and critically.
+Released in 2006, the documentary features varied geographical wonders, the poles, the mountains, the oceans, caves, plains, jungles, and forests, to name a few, and is a visual wonder.
+Not to mention the effort that went into its production.
+The series also received multiple awards and honours, most notably from Emmy, Royal Television Society and Peabody Awards.